Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 Orange is a citrus fruit that is not only a juicy, delicious, and easy snack, but its peel has been used for thousands of years in alternative Oriental Medicine for its curative properties to alleviate various ailments.

-Orange peel is full of vitamin A, B and is a significant source of vitamin C, a powerful anti-inflammatory agent; it also contains lots of pectins, Bioflavonoids (particularly Hesperidin), Beta-Carotene, Calcium, Potassium, Magnesium, and Antioxidants.
+Orange peel is full of vitamins A, and B and is a significant source of vitamin C, a powerful anti-inflammatory agent; it also contains lots of pectins, Bioflavonoids (particularly Hesperidin), Beta-Carotene, Calcium, Potassium, Magnesium, and Antioxidants.
 [1]

 And if that is not enough, orange peel also provides a fresh, sweet, tart, floral scent experience.
 However, the peels on their own have more of a tangy, sharp, and slightly bitter flavor.